 With the cost of each mailing and shipping rising, it only makes sense to take time to review your existing lists and remove the wrong and outdated addresses.
 Doing so can immediately save money.
 More than 30 million Americans move and 11% of all ZIP Codes change every year.
 Bad addresses result in shipping delays, costly returns, and high customer dissatisfaction.

 Start using an online shipping solution

+Not all businesses have a shipping issue, companies involved in construction like wall construction by action solutions, remodeling pros and others this doesn’t apply to you obviously.
 If you bring your shipping in-house, you will automatically qualify for what the USPS calls commercial-based rates, which are much less than retail, which you pay at the window.
 It’ll be cheaper than say using piano movers indianapolis to ship your items that’s for sure.
 Amendola says reduced rates are available to customers who use PC or online postage solutions, such as pbSmartPostageTM, permit imprints, or any of the leading digital mailing systems.
 A business can easily print shipping labels and manage shipments anytime.
 It also saves hours each month that you spend waiting in line at the Post Office.

 Rate shop your parcels among all available carriers and delivery methods.
 If your package weighs less than 13 ounces, you can use first class mail, as this is still the lowest cost delivery method available for lightweight packages.

 Priority mail is almost always cheapest for packages over 14 ounces to about 3 pounds.
 With commercial rates, your business can save 19% for Priority Mail® and up to 36% for Express Mail®.
 A 10-pound Priority Mail shipment that once cost $36.50, for example, can be sent for as little as $5.80.

 Consider ground shipping